chromium/chromium/docs/updater/protocol_3_1.md

  *   `extracode1`: Additional numeric information about the operation's result.
      The meaning of an extra code depends on the error category and error code.
      Default: 0.
+ *   `appcommandid`: The id for an app command, if the request is for an app command.
+     Default: "".

 Depending on the event type, additional members may be present: